- Corneal Surgery

 Pterygium Surgery

-Pterygium is a benign overgrowth of the white conjunctival layer onto and across the cornea.
+Pterygium is a benign (non cancerous) overgrowth of the white conjunctival layer of the eye onto and across the cornea – the transparent front of your eyeball.
 When advanced it can extend across the visual axis obscuring vision.
+It usually starts on the white part of the eye nearest the nose and slowly develops and in developed cases can even extend over the pupil.

 Pterygium can become elevated leading to dry eye and / or ocular surface inflammation which is the reason for difficulties with vision.